dmester/pdftosvg.net/docs/limitations.md

 ## Image formats

 The by far most commonly used image formats in PDFs are images encoded with DCTDecode (JPEG) and FlateDecode (PNG alike).
-Those are supported, with the exception that DCTDecode is only supported for RGB images.
+Those are supported, with the exception that DCTDecode is not supported for progressive CMYK or YCCK images.

 The following image formats are not supported:

 * JPEG 2000
 * Progressive CMYK or YCCK JPEG
-* JBIG2

 ## Color spaces